-Program Office: 403.382.6991 • envisci @lethbridgecollege.ab.ca Chair: Terry Kowalchuk 403.320.3232 • t.kowalchuk @lethbridgecollege.ab.ca Office of the Dean: Sandy Vanderburgh 403.317.3597
+Program Office: 403.382.6991 • envisci@lethbridgecollege.ab.ca Office of the Chair: 403.320.3232 Office of the Dean: 403.317.3597

-Our intensive one-year post-diploma certificate program in Fish and Wildlife Technology will give you the skills you'll need to build a career as a technician in wildlife, fisheries and natural resource fields.
+Our intensive one-year post-diploma certificate program in Fish and Wildlife Technology will give you the skills you'll need to build a career as a technician in wildlife, fisheries and natural resource fields

 We'll complement your degree or diploma in Renewable Resource Management or Environmental Science with an emphasis on the practical application of physical and biological sciences.
 You'll learn how technicians apply scientific knowledge in the field.
-We'll show you how to use stateof-the-art software and technology including Geographic Information Systems (GIS) applications in wildlife habitat management, Global Positioning System (GPS) equipment in animal tracking, and the latest habitat modeling software.
+We'll show you how to use state-of-the-art software and technology including Geographic Information Systems (GIS) applications in wildlife habitat management, Global Positioning System (GPS) equipment in animal tracking, and the latest habitat modeling software.
 You will be confident in using journals for research.
 You will learn to professionally present scientific reports using the field data you collect.